uo bar

 From 2015-2016, I helped organize and train data collectors for the Tunisian Health Examination Survey, a collaborative national health survey of >9000 people that was run by the Republic of Tunisia and WHO.
 One major innovation of the study was the use of point-of-care devices to assess health, including measurement of HbA1c, lipids, glucose, and hemoglobin; my lab provided training to the data collectors and supported implementation of the survey.
 We continue to publish from this unique dataset.

 And in 2021 my lab began involvement in the design and launch of the WHO's World Health Survey Plus (WHS+), with contracts from WHO on the design and implementation.
 Our work involves design of written and video protocols for point-of-care devices, anthropometrics, functional measures, and blood pressure measurement.
-WHS+ launched in Cambodia in February 2023 and will launch in Nepal, Bangladesh, and Ghana in the summer of 2023.
+WHS+ launched in Cambodia, Nepal, Bangladesh, and Ghana in 2023.

 who who sage